A Guide to Visiting Aoraki Mt Cook on a Budget

 Kayaking on a Glacier Lake

-The kayaking season is between early October and 30-April in the national park.
+The kayaking season in the national park is between early October and late April.
 You have the option to kayak in the impressive Tasman Glacier Lake, where you are more likely to see icebergs.

 Start your kayaking adventure with Southern Alps Guiding, located at the Old Mountaineers Cafe Bar in Mt Cook Village.